Business Phone Etiquette 101: Essential Rules, Dos, Don’ts, and Tips

 You can also use call recording technology to your advantage.
 There are many companies offering custom VoIP packages that allow you to select additional features like call recording.
 A call recording is extremely handy, and you can guarantee that you won’t miss any details of a client or customer call.

-The do’s are important, but the don’ts should be avoided.
+The do’s are important, but the don’ts should be avoided at all costs.

 Occasionally, we mistakenly perform our professional duties by following common-sense rules.
 Doing this will create serious confusion and misunderstandings between your customer and yourself as a professional.

-The following are some of the major phone etiquette don’ts that you should avoid at all costs.
+Here are some of the major bad phone etiquette that you should avoid at all costs.

 Your normal voice volume should be used when answering the phone.
 Talking softly might make it more difficult for your caller to understand you.